ntotten-kainos/Agile-T2-Java/README.md

 DB_NAME
 ```

-How to start the java-dropwizard-swagger-jdbc application
+How to start the application
 ---

 1. Run `mvn clean install -DskipTests=true` to build your application